 With all these state-of-the-art features on the Samsung Galaxy S8, it is surely a phone to aspire for.
 While some tiny glitches might be there, I haven’t found those yet and the overall performance, massive storage, great speed, gorgeous looks as well as phenomenal camera output and crystal clear display certainly puts this phone ahead of other flagship phones.

 So as you can see, I absolutely love the new Samsung Galaxy S8.
-But, if I had to pick just one thing not to love, I would have to say it’s what this new phone can do to one’s productivity thanks to the photo filters that are built into the phone!
-Since I’m not all that active on Snapchat, my family and I got such a kick out of being able to play around with these filters and we just might have spent a bit more time on this than we’re proud of.
-Just to give you an idea, here are the last 50 or so pics in my phone at this current moment…
+But, if I had to pick just one thing not to love, it’s the lack of productivity it brings!
+Thanks to the photo filters built into the phone, we’ve lost all sense of time and responsibilities!
+Since I’m not all that active on Snapchat, my family and I got such a kick out of being able to play around with these filters.
+And we just might have spent a bit more time on this than we’re proud of.
+Just to give you an idea, here are the last 50 or so pics in my phone at this moment…